• Starting April 27th

 That's a great question.
 Causal inference, and econometrics more generally, is largely a “returns to experience” type of skill as much as it is a returns to education.
 The best way for you to learn anything in these classes is to work on projects that require it.
 Our class is designed as a fast track to both.

 Yes, I will distribute assignments with readings with directions the night before.
-We will then do these together in a coding lab that lasts approximately 75 minutes.
-I will do the assignments too in real time coding so that you can see how I approach these things.
 We will help each other in Discord, asking questions, pointing out mistakes I'm making, and helping one another problem solve.
 I will usually assign more than we can do that faster workers always have something to work on.
 And in the end, I will distribute the solutions.
 It'll be fun I promise!

 We will upload recordings to Vimeo and they will be password protected, so that only attendees can watch the videos.